SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-tpo/README.md

 ![image](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/master/lbn-gtt-template-tpo/Documents/screenshot.png)

 ## Requirements
-* An SAP Business Technology Platform global account with entitlement to the global track and trace option for SAP Logistics Business Network, 1 portal service quota and 2 GB Application Runtime quota.
+* An SAP Business Technology Platform global account with entitlement to SAP Business Network Global Track and Trace, 1 portal service quota and 2 GB Application Runtime quota.
 * Make sure that you have met the requirements for the product version mentioned in the [Prerequisites](https://help.sap.com/docs/SAP_LBN_GTT_OPTION/d0802f41861a4f81a3610d873fdcf148/c9f7baf5f6e14be4ba9045786961de14.html) section of Appendix one: Connect to SAP ERP in Administration Guide for Version 2.
 You can find this guide at http://help.sap.com/gtt.
+* The ABAP codes on Github to support sample apps for SAP Business Network Global Track and Trace shall be implemented in SAP S/4HANA 1909 SP03 on premise or higher.
+Please note that the codes are not validated in its lower version or other ECC series of products, so you might need to do further adaptation work or build your own extractor.
-* To integrate with Visibility Providers, log your incident in SAP BCP system with component “SBN-LBN-GTT-APP”.
+* To integrate with visibility providers, log your incident in SAP BCP system with component “SBN-LBN-GTT-APP”.

 ## Download and Installation
 * [01_Implementation_Guide-TPOF.pdf](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/master/lbn-gtt-template-tpo/Documents/01_Implementation_Guide-TPOF.pdf)